 - What are the different ways in which an idea can be brought to market? - Why do most innovations reach the market through new firms rather than established firms? - How do new and established firms work together?

 Technology managers:lessons from the trenches

-- Invited speaker(s) will reflect on their experience in technology management: Topics covered include
+• Invited speaker(s) will reflect on their experience in technology and innovation management: Topics covered include.

-- Managing technology in organisations
+- Managing technology in organisations.

-- Managing technology projects
+- · Managing technology and innovation projects.

-- · The job of the technology manager
+- The job of the technology manager.

-- People in organisations

 REFERENCES